LLNL/serac/src/docs/sphinx/dev_guide/functional.rst

 address this issue, we automated these transformations in ``ShapeAwareFunctional``.
 This object has the same interface and integral definition routines as
 ``Functional``, but it takes the shape displacement field :math:`p` as a required trial parameter.

-The integrands caputured in the ``Functional::Add****Integral`` methods do not need any further modifications to become "shape-aware" and produce the shape derivatives needed for automated shape optimization.
+The integrands captured in the ``Functional::Add****Integral`` methods do not need any further modifications to become "shape-aware" and produce the shape derivatives needed for automated shape optimization.
 The integrands will have their arguments adjusted appropriately to reflect `x = X + p` and their output flux will be automatically modified per the formulas above.